lukehartfield/lukehartfield.github.io/achievements/scout/index.md

         Through scouting, I have developed a strong sense for leadership, teamwork, adaptability, and resilience.
 I also have a commitment to civic responsibility instilled in me.
 I am fortunate to have volunteered for numerous organizations to make a positive impact on communities during my time as a Boy Scout.
       </p>
       <p class="card-text">
-        I have met some lifelong friends and have grown fond of the outdoors as a result of becoming an Eagle Scout.
-Even now, I am very adventurous and excited to always go explore the world and test my limits.
+        Earning my Eagle Scout rank introduced me to lifelong friends and sparked my love for the outdoors.
+That experience shaped my adventurous spirit, and to this day I’m eager to explore new places and test my limits.
       </p>
     </div>
   </div>